ArturVasilov/SQLite/README.md

     // handle changed persons
 }
 ```
 Everything else is the same!
-And more, you don't need to care about perfomance, for these changes library reads queries tables in the background already. *Note*: that's why you should be careful using this type of subscribption - frequent changes in table may affect your app.
+And more, you don't need to care about performance, for these changes library reads queries tables in the background already. *Note*: that's why you should be careful using this type of subscribption - frequent changes in table may affect your app.

 It's even more flexible with RxSQLite:
 ```java